firasm/conferencekit/_sources/content/chapter02_pre/venue.md

 # Venue

 The conference venue is integral to ensuring that the conference or learning event is welcoming, safe, and inclusive.
 The committee will most likely have a limited number of options and some restrictions in terms of budget and timing, but it is important to take the following logistical aspects of the event as central to the planning process.
-Being aware of the accessibility features and/or limitations of the venue can help you to communicate clearly to the participants and anticipate any challenges that might arise.
+Being aware of the accessibility features and/or limitations of the venue can help you to communicate clearly to the participants and anticipate any needs that might arise.

 ## Choosing a Venue